 The Fund is exposed to credit risk, which is represented by one party causing financial losses to the other party due to its inability to fulfil its obligations.
-The Fund is exposed to credit risk with respect to its receivables from tenants under operating leases, cash and cash equivalents, other assets, investment properties, unearned rental income, due to related parties, Other liabilites.
+The Fund is exposed to credit risk with respect to its receivables from tenants under operating leases, cash and cash equivalents, other assets, investment properties, unearned rental income, due to related parties, Payables and other credit balances.

 It is the Fund's policy when entering into financial instrument contracts to be with reputable parties.
-The Fund seeks to limit credit risk by monitoring credit exposures, limiting transactions with certain counterparties and continually evaluating the creditworthiness of counterparties.
+The Fund seeks to limit credit risk by monitoring credit exposures, limiting transactions with certain counterparties and continually evaluating the creditworthiness of counterpartie